typography-interaction-2526/typography-interaction-2526.github.io/content/topic/everything/index.md

 All these desktop “apps” are built in [Electron](https://www.electronjs.org)—and so are really just web pages inside a slim, platform-native wrapper.
 (Essentially, a single-website browser.)

 The core application only has to be written once, instead of rewritten for each platform.
 And why design it all again?
 (Designers are expensive!)
-Why hire Windows and Mac devs when you can just hire web devs? …then why hire i&thinsp;OS or Android devs, either?
+Why hire Windows and Mac devs when you can just hire web devs? …then why hire i&NoBreak;OS or Android devs, either?
 (Developers are even more expensive!)
 So many companies take approach, for cross-platform development.

 <figure
 	@caption="These mobile “apps” are all built with [React Native](https://reactnative.dev), following a similar paradigm."